JoshuaSeidel/ai-chief-of-staff/MICROSOFT-PLANNER-SETUP.md

 - **"Insufficient permissions"**: Make sure you've granted all required permissions
 - **"Token expired"**: The app will automatically refresh tokens, but you may need to reconnect if refresh fails
 - **"AADSTS50020: User account does not exist in tenant"**:
-  - **Problem**: You're trying to sign in with a work/school account but the app is registered for personal accounts only
+  - **Problem**: Your app is configured for single-tenant mode but you're trying to sign in with an account from a different tenant
-  - **Solution 1 (Recommended)**: Sign in with a personal Microsoft account (@outlook.com, @hotmail.com, or personal @gmail.com)
-  - **Solution 2**: Update your app registration to support work accounts:
+  - **Solution**: Make sure your app is configured for multi-tenant:
     1. Go to Azure Portal → App registrations → Your app
     2. Click **Authentication** → **Supported account types**
-    3. Select **Accounts in any organizational directory and personal Microsoft accounts**
+    3. Select **"Accounts in any organizational directory and personal Microsoft accounts"** (Multi-tenant)
-    4. Save and try connecting again
+    4. Save the changes
-    5. Your work admin may need to approve the app
+    5. The application code uses `/common` endpoint automatically - no code changes needed
+    6. Try connecting again - you should now be able to sign in with any work or personal account